The Uses and Benefits of Beef Tallow for Skincare

 3. As a Lip Balm

-Tallow makes an excellent natural lip balm, preventing chapped lips and keeping them soft.
+Tallow makes an excellent natural lip balm, soothes chapped lips and keeping them soft.

 4. As a Healing Balm